 Title VI of the Civil Rights Act of 1964, 42 U.S.C.
 2000d, et seq., provides that no person shall be subjected to discrimination on the basis of race, color, or national origin under any program or activity that receives Federal financial assistance.
 Title VI and its implementing regulations require that FTA recipients take responsible steps to ensure meaningful access to the benefits, services, information, and other important portions of their programs and activities for individuals who are Limited English Proficient (LEP).

 To that end, NVTA provides translation and interpretation services free of charge upon request by calling (707) 259-8631.

-For more information regarding Title VI or need further language assistance, please contact Vine Transit by E-mail at Contact Us or call (707) 259-8631.
+For more information regarding Title VI or need further language assistance, please contact Vine Transit through our Contact page or call (707) 259-8631.

 To fill-out an online complaint form click here.